 - Capstone Essay: completion of a paper of approximately 7,500 words, written either in a directed reading course or for one of the courses in item 3 above, which should be built upon the student’s thematic interest.
 CHINGEN or JAPANGEN 198, Senior Colloquium (1 unit), is required of majors during Spring Quarter of their senior year to develop and present the capstone essay of honors paper.

 - At least one quarter overseas in the country of focus.

 - An East Asian Studies course that satisfies the University Writing in the Major requirement (WIM) should be completed before beginning the senior essay.
-This year, CHINGEN 133 and JAPANGEN 138 satisfy the WIM requirement.
+This year, CHINGEN 133, JAPANGEN 138 and Korean 120 satisfy the WIM requirement.

 - The courses for the major must add up to at least 75 units and all must be taken for a letter grade, in addition to the 1 unit Senior Colloquium, for a total of 76 units.
 Courses must be at least three units to be counted towards the degree.